lkiesow/python-feedgen/readme.md

 	>>> fe.title('The First Episode')

-The FeedGenerators method add_entry(...) without argument provides will automaticall generate a new FeedEntry object, append it to the feeds internal list of entries and return it, so that additional data can be added.
+The FeedGenerators method add_entry(...) without argument provides will automatically generate a new FeedEntry object, append it to the feeds internal list of entries and return it, so that additional data can be added.